 I kind of think it is applicable to every kind of love.
 If you walk on the roads of love with your ego beside you – you will never reach that blissful point that you seek.
 Either you can keep your ego, or you can keep your love and relationship.
 Neither can live while the other survives.
 Considering your most loved ones as an inseparable part of you – is the stepping stone of any great relationship!

 The world is always a better place when there is more knowledge around, more wisdom to share and learn from.
-Do share this with your friends if you believe it would any value to ease the complications of the lives we live these days.
+Do share this with your friends if you believe it would add any value to ease the complications of the lives we live these days.

 Best wishes